 An Introduction to Digital Storytelling

-Humans are instinctively drawn to stories, and can remember them more easily than facts and statistics.
+Humans are instinctively drawn to stories; they can remember them more easily than facts and statistics.
 They can also evoke emotion, pique interest, and move an audience to action.
 When a brand successfully forms a cohesive narrative around itself, it’s easier for it to stick in the minds of its audience.

 Digital storytelling can take many different forms.
 Some brands, such as Coca-Cola and IKEA, are synonymous with their products because of the narratives associated with them.